Quick Summary of Blue Exorcist Kyoto Saga Episode 9

 Yukio pleasantly surprised me this week.
 I honestly thought that he’d give into self-hatred and turn his back on his fellow Exorcists.
 But instead, he was honest with himself and was able to overcome at least Todo’s emotional attacks.
 I’d like to think that Kirigakure was a good influence on him, but it’s hard to say.
 He doesn’t seem to like her very much, and I think he sees her as a rival.
 I was also glad to see that even though he was able to face his own inner demons, he still wasn’t able to defeat the more powerful Todo.
 Characters with reasonable limitations are more dramatic.

 I was glad to see Moriyama throw off some of her insecurities and get into the fight.
 I’ve said before how much I like her despite her nearly negative combat capabilities.
 She’s concerned about her friends and she has a good heart.
 I think that any Exorcist team should have that kind of positivity around.
-I imagine that fighting demons all the time would build up a lot of negativity.
+Fighting demons all the time would build up a lot of negativity.

 Speaking of negativity, there were two things that stood out to me about the Ryuji/Rin front in the battle.
 First, both of them fought to deal with their fear and anxiety — their negative emotions — in the best ways they knew how.
 Even though they were terrified, only Ryuji would admit it, and neither of them were about to retreat.
 Bravery’s a lot more interesting when there’s a real chance a character’s courage might break, and it was clear in this case that both of them were on the edge.